 The island of Thassos is a fantastic place for a relaxing holiday; however, that does not mean there are no things to do on the island… On the contrary!
 Thassos is a unique place to enjoy beautiful and lively towns, discover ancient ruins, or taste great seafood, everything closely connected to nature.

-The capital and main port of the island is Limenas, also known as Thassos Town.
+Limenas, also known as Thassos Town, is the capital and main port of the island.
 This important settlement features a breathtaking mountainous background dotted with pine woods and olive trees.

 Inhabited for hundreds of years, many archaeological sites are of interest all over the island.
 Particularly in Limenas, you can spend some time exploring Thassos’ Agora.
 The ancient market of the island makes for a great visit, and if you really want to learn more, then the Archaeological Museum is there to fill in the gaps.

-Limenas is also a good destination for shopping.
-It is the island’s main commercial center, therefore perfect for purchasing local crafts, souvenirs, and typical products such as olive oil and honey.
+Limenas is also a good shopping destination.
+It is the island’s main commercial center, so it is perfect for purchasing local crafts, souvenirs, and typical products such as olive oil and honey.

 Archaeological Museum Of Thassos

-The Archaeological Museum of Thassos, situated next to the ancient market (Agora), features an essential collection of important objects that have been found on the island in the different archaeological sites.
+The Archaeological Museum of Thassos, situated next to the ancient market (Agora), features an essential collection of important objects found on the island in different archaeological sites.
 These include traditional pottery, sculptures, ancient coins, and even intricate jewelry pieces.

 Ancient Theater Of Thassos